An official website of the European Union. See all European Institutions

 - As delivered -

-I have the honor to speak on behalf of the 28 Member States of the European Union.
+I have the honour to speak on behalf of the 28 Member States of the European Union.

-The Candidate Countries Republic of North Macedonia*, Montenegro*, Serbia*and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine, the Republic of Moldova and Georgia align themselves with this statement.
+The Candidate Countries North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine, the Republic of Moldova, and Georgia, align themselves with this statement.

 At the outset, let me thank Under-Secretary-General Jan Beagle for her presentation on 7 May on the financial situation of the UN and on how Member States have fulfilled their obligations under the United Nations Charter to contribute to the Organisation's financial expenses.

 Underpinning the work of the United Nations is a shared responsibility between the Member States and the Organisation.
 This partnership is critical to ensure the UN's capacity to fulfil its mandates and needs to be taken seriously by all parties.
 Promoting a sound financial management at the UN is therefore one of the priorities of the Member States of the European Union.

 We note with concern that, although the amount of payments received for the regular budget has increased this year, the level of unpaid assessed contributions is also higher than one year ago.
 As this situation was already observed in May 2018, and considering the increase in total outstanding dues, this direction of travel is undoubtedly the wrong one.
 The Under-Secretary General made it clear that the declining cash balance trend over the last decade has led the Organisation to a serious cash deficit.
 We therefore urge the Member States with pending assessments to address this as a priority and wish to reiterate the importance of all Member States honouring their financial obligations by paying their assessments in full, in good time and without conditions.